 If a school has an early years provision, this will also have a judgement made on it.

-If one or more of the key areas is judged ‘requires improvement,’ Ofsted will monitor the school, much like in the previous system.
+If one or more of the key areas is judged ‘attention needed,’ Ofsted will monitor the school, much like in the previous system.
+This is the current suggestive process for identifying a nursery that is ‘causing concern’.

 The noticeable change for schools under a formal category of concern is the procedure with leadership.